jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 Singleton has its place in a design, but it’s a narrow spot.
 It’s often used outside of its narrow niche.

 Singleton is simple; almost too simple.
 It’s fraught with traps and pitfalls.
 Singleton’s misuse reduces to several issues:
-* It’s easy to understand, implement and use without fully grasping the implications of its use.
+* It’s easy to understand, implement and use without fully grasping the implications
-* It’s easy to implement incorrectly.
+* It’s easy to implement incorrectly
-* It’s easy to reference from almost anywhere within a design, which can cause additional issues.
+* It’s easy to reference from almost anywhere within a design, which can cause additional issues

 # Singleton’s Purpose in a Design
 As I pointed out in [What is an Object?](https://jhumelsine.github.io/2025/09/03/what-is-an-object.html), Singleton’s purpose is to ensure that there’s no more than one instance for a class.